MorbidMiyako/portfolio-site/README.md

 Developing the page
 -------------------

-This was a pretty straight forward process, I messed around for a long time with the scrolling
+This was a pretty straight forward process, I messed around for a long time with the scrolling function,
-function, desiring a different scroll speed but being unable to change this effectively Spend a while getting styling to an acceptable point, however this still isn't finished.
+desiring a different scroll speed but being unable to change this effectively.
+Spend a while getting styling to an acceptable point, however this still isn't finished.